 1. Define the Project Scope

 Start a customer journey analytics project by specifying its scope and scale.
-Defining the scope of a customer journey analytics project involves setting basic parameters around its size, complexity, goals, and function.
-The questions below will help you define the scope of your customer journey analytics project:
+Defining the scope of these projects involves setting basic parameters around its size, complexity, goals, and function.
+The questions below will help you define the scope of your journey analytics project:

 - Will the project be confined to a single team, such as customer experience or marketing, or will other business functions use the platform?

 - What are the quantitative business goals that will influence the journey analytics project e.g., churn, retention, acquisition, cross-sell, upsell, purchase, rate of renewal etc.?